Personalized SHOPPING service FOR consignment mvp

 What features need to be designed and what puzzle pieces need to fit together for this solution to come to life.
 For this feature, it’s the ability to import an image through the photo library, the scan feature, and the AI that would give this tool the ability to search the app’s inventory.

-1. Focusing on user access through the native smartphone camera (as per the task flow), I've highlighted user actions with red boxes for clarity.
-Please note that this is based on iOS, and the Android interface/flow may differ.
-Imagine a scenario: A user, on their way to work, spots an appealing outfit but doesn't know where to find it.
-They swiftly captures a photo with their smartphone to search for a similar hoodie on the consignment store app.
-The slides above display the captured photo highlighted in red within their photo library.
+1. Highlighting user actions with red boxes for clarity, I focused on access via the smartphone camera, using iOS as the reference.
+Imagine a user on their way to work, spotting an outfit they like but can’t locate.
+They quickly capture a photo to search for a similar hoodie on the consignment app.
+The slides show the photo highlighted in red within their library.

 NEXT PHASE: MVP Launch